spattinson/komoot-eink-navigator/README.md

 How to use the device :

-2. Upload the main.ino program
+2. Upload the ino program

 //Pairing